yangshun/tech-interview-handbook/non-technical/behavioral.md

 - What does your best day of work look like?
 - What is something that you had to push for in your previous projects?
 - What is the most constructive feedback you have received in your career?
-- What was one thing you had to persevere for multiple months?
+- What is something you had to persevere at for multiple months?

 ## Airbnb